fabric-testbed/reports/README.md

 # reports
 ## Overview
-The Sliver Analytics Dashboard is a web-based tool for tracking and analyzing sliver allocations across projects and users.
+The Reports Dashboard is a web-based tool for tracking and analyzing sliver allocations across projects and users.
 It provides insights into resource usage with time-based, user-based, and project-based filtering.

 The system consists of multiple services, including a PostgreSQL database, an API layer, a Dash-based visualization app, and Nginx for reverse proxying.